Quiver

 A quiver is a container for holding arrows or bolts.
 It can be carried on an archer's body, the bow, or the ground, depending on the type of shooting and the archer's personal preference.
 Quivers were traditionally made of leather, wood, furs, and other natural materials, but are now often made of metal or plastic.

 Etymology

 The English word quiver has its origins in Old French, written as quivre, cuevre, or coivre.

 Types

 Belt quiver

 The most common style of quiver is a flat or cylindrical container suspended from the belt.
 They are found across many cultures from North America to China.
 Many variations of this type exist, such as being canted forwards or backwards, and being carried on the dominant hand side, off-hand side, or the small of the back.
-Some variants enclose almost the entire arrow, while minimalist "pocket quivers" consist of little more than a small stiff pouch that only covers the first few inches.
+Some variants enclose almost the entire arrow, while minimalist "pocket quivers" consist of little more than a small stiff pouch that only covers the first few centimeters.
 The Bayeux Tapestry shows that most bowmen in medieval Europe used belt quivers.